openebs/website/docs/main/user-guides/local-storage-user-guide/local-pv-lvm/advanced-operations/lvm-snapshot.md

 ## Limitations

 Resize is not supported for volumes that have a snapshot.
-This is not an LVM limitation, but is intentionally done from the LVM driver, since LVM does not automatically resize the snapshots when origin volume is resized.
+This is not an LVM limitation but is intentionally done from the LVM driver since LVM does not automatically resize the snapshots when the origin volume is resized.